The Principal Dev – Masterclass for Tech Leads

 cu-iceoryx2-sink

-Kickstarting a copper project for the impatient
+Kickstarting a Copper project for the impatient

 You can generate a project from one of Copper's templates.
 The generator will ask you the name for your new project interactively: